vectordotdev/vector/website/content/en/guides/level-up/csv-enrichment-guide.md

 In this example, you are dealing with a system where attempted access from specific identifiers, such as a blacklisted IP address, must automatically trigger alerts to relevant personnel on your team.
-You can leverage an external database (though Vector's current solution is limited to `csv` files) that contain a list of blacklisted IP address and enrich the data so that whatever downstream log management solution your team may be using, such as
+You can use an external database (though Vector's current solution is limited to `csv` files) that contain a list of blacklisted IP address and enrich the data so that whatever downstream log management solution your team may be using, such as